How is your Facebook community management going?

 When you think about, a Facebook community is a win/win for everyone.
 You have the power to choose who to invite and who gets in, and only those truly interested in your product or who are actively involved in your industry or vertical would want a part of it in the first place.

-And as a Facebook group admin, remember that you’re exchanging your time and attention in return for theirs.
+And as an admin, remember that you’re exchanging your time and attention in return for theirs.
 It’s a free platform to share ideas and collect feedback from those that matter the most to your brand.

 - Social proof

 By definition, social proof is “ the psychological phenomenon where people assume the actions of others in an attempt to reflect correct behavior for a given situation.”

 In layman’s terms, it means we mimic the behavior we people like or respect, or adopt the opinion of the masses.
 It’s the principle that makes you think if everyone is doing it (or buying something, etc.), maybe you should too.
 It’s the core principle of how online influence works.

-So if people see your brand runs a popular Facebook Group with a big number of active members, they’ll unintentionally assign more authority to your business and be more likely to interact with your company and ultimately buy your products.
+So if people see your brand runs a popular FB Group with a big number of active members, they’ll unintentionally assign more authority to your business and be more likely to interact with your company and ultimately buy your products.

 We’ve covered why you need a Facebook Community, now let’s take a look at how you build one.

 Naturally, this will be determined by what your product or service is, the industry you are in, and your target audience.